-274 Below, the lithological classification describes the general rock types in each unit, in alphabetic order.

-• Alluvial deposits (Al): alluvial, lacustrine, swamp and marine deposits.
-Eluvial and colluvial deposits.

-• Anthropogenic deposits (Ad): include Roman and modern landfills, drainage channel excavations and archaeological remains.

-• Beaches and coastal deposits (B): include beaches and coastal deposits.

-• Carbonate rocks (Cr): carbonate-dominant sedimentary rocks.
+- Below, the lithological classification describes the general rock types in each unit, in alphabetic order. - Alluvial deposits (Al): alluvial, lacustrine, swamp and marine deposits.
+Eluvial and colluvial deposits. - Anthropogenic deposits (Ad): include Roman and modern landfills, drainage channel excavations and archaeological remains. - Beaches and coastal deposits (B): include beaches and coastal deposits. - Carbonate rocks (Cr): carbonate-dominant sedimentary rocks.
 Examples of Cr units are limestone, dolomite and marl (but only where associated and in a clear minority with respect to limestone, otherwise they are included in class M).
 As usually the rock descriptions of the mapped units do not give relative abundances of the rock types which they encompass, units were classed as Cr if the first named rock type was a carbonate rock, if the majority of rock types were carbonates or if the named order otherwise led to the impression of a domination by carbonates.

-• Chaotic - mélange (Cm): include chaotic terrains with a predominantly clay matrix and olistostromes composed by mixed sedimentary rocks (SM class).
-Fragments of ophiolite structures can be locally included in the Cm class.

-• Consolidated clastic rocks (Ccr): clay, sand, debris, conglomerates with a varied origin, usually of Neogene and Quaternary age, which have undergone consolidation or secondary cementation phenomena.

-• Evaporite (E): contains substantial amounts of evaporitic rocks.
-The typical encountered evaporite rock was gypsum, but also anhydrite and halite.
+- Chaotic mélange (Cm): include chaotic terrains with a predominantly clay matrix and olistostromes composed by mixed sedimentary rocks (SM class).
+Fragments of ophiolite structures were locally included in the Cm class. - Consolidated clastic rocks (Ccr): clay, sand, debris, conglomerates with a varied origin, usually of Neogene and Ouaternary age, which have undergone consolidation or secondary cementation phenomena. - Evaporite (E): contains substantial amounts of evaporitic rocks.
+The typically and most frequently encountered evaporite rock is gypsum, but also anhydrite and halite are present.
 If a map unit was interpreted as dominated by evaporites, it was classified as E, regardless of other mentioned rocks.
-This implies that E class may additionally contain, e.g., carbonates.

-• Glacial drift (Gd): include moraines and other related deposits.
+This implies that E class may additionally contain, e.g., carbonates. - Glacial drift (Gd): include moraines and other related deposits.

-Intrusive rocks (Ir): acid (granites, quartz-diorites, quartz-monzonites), intermediate (diorite, monzonite, syenite), and basic (gabbros and peridotites) plutonics.
-Ophiolite structures are included into basic plutonic except for basalt (Lb class) and serpentinite (Sr class).

-• Lakes and Ice (Li): lakes, rivers, ice and glaciers on some Alpine mountains.
-However, the coverage is not representative for a lake or ice extent, as the priority of this map is on lithology.

-Lavas and basalts (Lb): volcanic rocks including acid (rhyolites, trachytes or dacites), intermediate (andesites) and basic (basalt-type rocks, tephrites, tholeites and lamprophyres) volcanics.
+- Intrusive rocks (Ir): acid (granites, quartz-diorites, quartz-monzonites), intermediate (diorite, monzonite, syenite), and basic (gabbros and peridotites) plutonics.
+Ophiolite structures are included into basic plutonic except for basalt (Lb class) and serpentinite (Sr class). - Lakes and Ice (Li): lakes, rivers, ice and glaciers on some Alpine mountains.
+However, the coverage is not representative for a lake or ice extent, as the priority of this map is on lithology. - Lavas and basalts (Lb): volcanic rocks including acid (rhyolites, trachytes or dacites), intermediate (andesites) and basic (basalt-type rocks, tephrites, tholeites and lamprophyres) volcanics. - Marlstone (M): includes mostly marly rocks with a composition ranging from calcareous marls to clayey limestones.